Dimension transformation formula for conformal maps into the complement of an SLE curve: Introduction

 In this paper, we will consider a different measure of the fractality of $\eta$, namely the manner in which the Hausdorff dimension of a subset $Y\subset \BB R$ transforms under the inverse centered Loewner map $f_t^{-1}$ when $f_t^{-1}(Y) \subset \eta$.
 We will prove a formula (Theorem~\ref{thm-uniform-dim-time}) for $\dim_{\mcl H} f_t^{-1}(Y)$ in terms of $\dim_{\mcl H} Y$ when $Y$ is chosen independently of $\eta$.
 We also prove a variant (Theorem~\ref{thm-uniform-dim}) for a conformal map from $\BB H$ to a complementary connected component of a whole SLE$_\kappa$ curve, $\kappa \in (0,4) \cup (4,8)$.
 Our formula appears to be closely related to the multifractal spectrum of SLE; see Problem~\ref{item-multifractal} in Section~\ref{sec-open-problems}.

 Although our main results are statements about the conformal geometry of SLE, our proofs are based on the relationship between SLE and Liouville quantum gravity (LQG).
 For $\gamma \in (0,2)$ and a domain $D\subset \BB C$, Liouville quantum gravity is the random Riemannian metric \eqb e^{\gamma h}(dx^2 + d y^2), \eqe where $h$ is some variant of the Gaussian free field~\cite{shef-gff,ss-contour} (GFF) on $D$ and $dx^2 + dy^2$ is the Euclidean metric.
 The formula~\eqref{eqn-lqg0} does not make rigorous sense since $h$ is only a distribution (in the sense of Schwartz), not a pointwise-defined function.
-However, it is shown in~\cite{shef-kpz} that one can make rigorous sense of the volume form associated with LQG.
-In particular, there exists a measure $\mu_h$ on $D$ which is the a.s.\ limit of regularized versions of $e^{\gamma h(z)} \,dz$, where $dz$ is the Euclidean volume form.
+However, one can make rigorous sense of the volume form associated with LQG.
+In particular, there exists a measure $\mu_h$ on $D$ which is the a.s.\ limit of regularized versions of $e^{\gamma h(z)} \,dz$, where $dz$ is the Euclidean volume form (i.e., Lebesgue measure).
+This measure is a special case of \emph{Gaussian multiplicative chaos}~\cite{kahane,rhodes-vargas-review}; see also~\cite{shef-kpz}.
 The measure $\mu_h$ is called the \emph{$\gamma$-quantum area measure} induced by $h$.
-There is also a \emph{$\gamma$-quantum length measure} $\nu_h$ defined on certain curves in $D$ which is the a.s.\ limit of regularized versions of $e^{(\gamma/2) h(z)} \, |dz|$, where $|dz|$ is the Euclidean length element.
-It is shown in~\cite{shef-zipper} that $\nu_h$ can be defined on SLE$_\kappa$-type curves provided $\kappa \in (0,4)$ and $\gamma = \sqrt\kappa$.
+Similarly, there is also a \emph{$\gamma$-quantum length measure} $\nu_h$ defined on certain curves in $D$ which is the a.s.\ limit of regularized versions of $e^{(\gamma/2) h(z)} \, |dz|$, where $|dz|$ is the Euclidean length element.
+It is shown in~\cite{shef-zipper} that $\nu_h$ can be defined on SLE$_\kappa$-type curves sampled independently from $h$ provided $\kappa \in (0,4)$ and $\gamma = \sqrt\kappa$.